testvidya11/sense-ipython-module/README.md

 Python [requests](http://docs.python-requests.org/) package.

 By default get_auth uses the environment variable SENSE_API_TOKEN for authentication.
-This token restricts access to the current project executing in.
+This token restricts access to the current project.
 For access across projects, you can pass in credentials manually or set SENSE_USERNAME and SENSE_PASSWORD in the environment.
 To better understand these options, read the [Understanding Project Security](http://help.senseplatform.com/understanding-project-security) documentation.